 You can harvest from mature rosemary plants at any time, but for multiple harvests wait until your plants have recovered the growth you removed at the last harvest.
 If you just need a sprig or two for your recipe, it is fine to pick it any time.

 What time of year to harvest rosemary

 You can harvest from your rosemary plants all year if you live in an area where it is evergreen.
 However, spring and summer are the preferred harvest seasons because the sprigs grow back more rapidly, allowing you to harvest from the same plant again sooner.

-During this spring and summer, I recommend trimming the plant at least every two weeks to encourage fresh growth.
+During the spring and summer, I recommend trimming the plant every two weeks or so to encourage fresh growth.
 During the pruning process, I also gather all of my cuttings and either store them fresh or dry them.